oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Note that a tricky part of this project involves showing the English content at the time the previous translation was accepted.
 We recommend first investigating if this information is stored anywhere, or is easily retrievable.
 If not, you’ll need to create a separate model for it and populate it via a Beam job, and ensure that it is subsequently populated whenever a translation is approved.
 There is some earlier analysis in [this TDD](https://docs.google.com/document/d/1RIlefl2kmXyqwrcqTruNjJlQ6EWoiKs9DApT52Kahx8/edit) which you can use as a starting point, but you should validate whether that analysis is correct and not follow it blindly.

 - You might find this information about [feature flags](https://github.com/oppia/oppia/wiki/Launching-new-features) useful.

+- When fetching multiple entities, do a single GET-MULTI call.
+Avoid executing a single GET call N times in a for loop.
 </details>